pdigese/CarND-Capstone-team-5-june20/Documentation.md

 ## Traffic Light Detection

-This part should process the incomming traffic light position data and camera image to get color prediction and publish the location of any upcoming red lights, so that the waypoints updater will plan the velocity accordingly.
+This part should process the incoming traffic light position data and camera image to get color prediction and publish the location of any upcoming red lights, so that the waypoints updater will plan the velocity accordingly.

-Because of the enorm szenario difference between simulation and real life, we decided to use two machine learning models to process respectively.
+Because of the enorm scenario difference between simulation and real life, we decided to use two machine learning models to process respectively.

-### Szenario Simulator
+### Scenario Simulator
 We built a neural network, consists of 7 convolutional layers and 3 full connected layers, to process the full incoming image and predict the color in four categories (0:TrafficLight.RED , 1:TrafficLight.YELLOW ,2:TrafficLight.GREEN ,3:TrafficLight.UNKNOWN).

-### Szenario Real-Life
+### Scenario Real-Life
 Firstly we would find where the traffic light in the picture is and put them in boxes .
-Then we will predict based on the finded boxes to predict the colors with the trained SSD mobileNet version 1 neural network.
+Then we will predict based on the found boxes to predict the colours with the trained SSD mobileNet version 1 neural network.

 Furthermore, in the training process, we added pictures of cloudy and sunny weather to reduce the bias.